Blog

 Shipping candles through USPS raises safety, cost, and compliance questions.
 This article answers how to ship a candle USPS, step by step.
 You will learn packaging methods, labeling rules, service options, and tips to protect your product and your business name, Muse Custom Boxes, while promoting candle boxes in USA.

-Why rules matter Candles are flammable if they contain wax with certain additives or if they include fragrance oils that are classified as hazardous.
+Candles are flammable if they contain wax with certain additives or if they include fragrance oils that are classified as hazardous.
 USPS restricts hazardous materials.
 Shipping safely reduces damage, prevents returns, avoids fines, and protects your brand.

-Choose the right USPS service
+Choose the Right USPS Service

-Best balance of speed and cost for small businesses.
+Priority Mail — Best balance of speed and cost for small businesses.

-Use for light packages under 13 ounces.
+First-Class Package Service — Use for light packages under 13 ounces.

-Use for heavy, nonurgent shipments.
+Retail Ground — Use for heavy, nonurgent shipments.

-Use for urgent deliveries.
+Priority Mail Express — Use for urgent deliveries.
 Note: If the candle contains hazardous materials per USPS rules, the item may be ineligible for USPS.
 Always confirm with USPS Hazardous Materials guidelines before purchase of postage.

 Check the Postal Bulletin or USPS website for current rules.